SSoundSlicr

 How to Use SoundSlicr MP4 to MP3

 Choose an MP4 file from your device.
-The route is configured for MP4 input, and the MVP maximum file size is 100MB.
+The route is configured for MP4 input, and the current version maximum file size is 100MB.
 Video files can become large quickly, so a short MP4 is more likely to process smoothly than a long, high-resolution recording.

 Start conversion and wait while the browser reads the MP4, extracts the audio stream, and exports MP3 audio where supported.
 Processing speed depends on file length, codec, browser support, and available device memory.